 1. Guest satisfaction scores now the group's highest in New Zealand, Fiji and French Polynesia

 When analyzed to assess the impact of Pulse from July 2018 to July 2019, the hotel’s guest satisfaction score has increased from 90.6 to 91.2.
 The team is very happy with this score: the highest from any Accor Hotel in New Zealand, Fiji and French Polynesia.

 2. 1–2 would-be negative experiences are recovered every week

 Since guests do not always voice complaints in person, Pulse has allowed them to pick up on more fixable guest issues.
-Samuel reports that the team are able to turn at minimum 6 negative experiences per month into positive customer experiences.
+Samuels reports that the team are able to turn, at minimum, six negative experiences per month into positive customer experiences.

 3. Volume of guest feedback triples in last quarter